What does Genevra mean?

 Genevra \ge-nev-ra, gen(e)-vra\ as a name for girls is of Old French, Italian and Welsh derivation, and the name Genevra means "juniper tree; fair and smooth".
-Genevra is a derivative of Geneva (Old French).
+Genevra is a derivative of Geneva (Old French): May refer to the Swiss city.
 Genevra is also a variant of Ginevra (Italian, Welsh): variant of Jennifer.
 Genevra is also used as a variant of Guinevere (Welsh).

 Genevra has 1 variant: Genivra.

 Genevra has 36 more alternative forms via Geneva, Ginevra, Guinevere: Gaenna, Gena▼, Genever, Genevia, Genevieve, Genevre, Geniver, Genna, Gennie, Genny, Genovefa, Genoveffa, Genoveva▼, Ginebra, Ginevre, Guenever, Guenevere, Gueniver, Guenna, Guennola, Guinever, Gwenevere, Gweniver, Gwennola, Gwennora, Gwennore, Gwenora, Gwenore, Janeva, Janevra, Jenovefa, Jineeva, Jineva, Joneva, Jonevah and Vera.

 Genevra is a rare first name for females.
 Genevra is a rare last name too for both adults and children.
 (2000 U.S. Census)